Ten Easy Ways to Get Books for Your Classroom Library

 Whether you are a veteran teacher or a new teacher, there are times when you need some new resources for building a classroom library.
 Maybe you changed schools, changed grade levels, moved, or are coming back to teaching from a long break.
 Maybe you just want to "freshen up" your library with new books and retire some old ones.
 No matter what your situation, here are some resources that you can use to get more books.

-1. The School Librarian and the School Library: Our school librarian checked out over 200 books for me to use in my classroom library for the year and also sets aside a pile of great holiday read-alouds every month.
+Our school librarian checked out over 200 books for me to use in my classroom library for the year and also sets aside a pile of great holiday read alouds every month.
 Tap into those resources!

-2. Grants: A few teachers at my school wrote a grant for an accelerated reader library and quizzes to go with the books.
+A few teachers at my school wrote a grant for an accelerated reader library and quizzes to go with the books.
 The grant they received was for $5,000!
-Another great place for grant money is Donorschoose.org.
+Another great place for grant money is Donors Choose.
 Family, friends, parents, and even strangers will donate money to your grant project, and when your grant is funded, they just mail you your goodies.
 The process is so EASY!

-In the beginning of the year, Scholastic offers a special incentive for ordering.
-In September, you can earn 4,000 points for an order of $200 or more.
-Bonus points equals free books!!
-Making a $200 order from one class is tough, but if you can get other teachers to order from you, it's super easy.
+Scholastic Reading Club offers special promotions throughout the year, and you can earn bonus points with every order.
+Bonus points equal free books!!
+Making a large order from one class is tough, but if you can get other teachers to order from you, it's super easy to earn more bonus points.

 Also, if you use the online ordering option where parents can use their credit cards, the order totals tend to go up.